VedantParanjape/simpPRU/docs/usage/usage-simppru.md

                              be compiled
       --verbose              Enable verbose mode (dump symbol table and ast graph
-  -?, --help                 Give this help list
+      --preprocess           Stop after generating the intermediate C file (located at /tmp/temp.c) -t  --test                 Use stub functions for PRU specific functions and enable the print functions, useful for testing and debugging -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version